wannier-developers/wannier90/docs/docs/user_guide/wannier90/postproc.md

 The selected columns of the density matrix (SCDM) method [@LinLin-ArXiv2017] is one way of generating the initial
 $A_{mn}^{(\mathbf{k})}$ in an automatic way.
-This has been implemented in the `pw2wannier90` interface code (you need v6.3 with the files provided in the `pwscf` folder of Wannier90, or v6.4), see for instance Tutorial [27](../../tutorials/tutorial_27.md) in the `wannier90` tutorial that shows how to use it.
+This has been implemented in the `pw2wannier90` interface code (you need at least v6.4), see for instance Tutorial [27](../../tutorials/tutorial_27.md) in the `wannier90` tutorial that shows how to use it.